redhat-developer/vscode-openshift-tools/README.md

    * `Service -> Describe` - Describe a Service Type for a selected Component
    * `Service -> Delete` - Delete a Service from an Application

+**NOTE:** Currently we support creation of one component per folder.
+Multiple components from a folder might be supported in future releases.

 #### Icons Representation

 <div><img src="https://raw.githubusercontent.com/redhat-developer/vscode-openshift-tools/master/images/title/readme/icon-login.png" width="15" height="15" /><span style="margin: 20px">Log in to Cluster</span></div>